darlanalves/cnamer/readme.md

 To deploy: PHP + wildcard DNS that forwards everything to cnamer.php except for the index, that goes to index.html, if you want an index that is.

+# notes

+- redirect https to http in nginx to prevent ssl problems

 # license

 Copyright (C) 2012 - 2013 Samuel Ryan (citricsquid)